Rethinking Global Context in Crowd Counting: Method

-\textbf{Global Abstraction.} Global abstraction is used to provide cues for channel interdependencies.
-In SENet~\cite{hu2018squeeze}, global abstraction is obtained by conducting global average pooling across spatial dimensions on the input itself, while CBAM~\cite{woo2018cbam} merges both global average pooling and global maximum pooling.
+\myPara{Global Abstraction.} Global abstraction is used to provide cues for channel interdependencies.
+In SE, global abstraction is obtained by conducting global average pooling across spatial dimensions on the input itself, while CBAM~\cite{woo2018cbam} merges both global average pooling and global maximum pooling.
 For transformers, we propose a natural and elegant approach to abstract global information, by extending the input sequence with a context token, as introduced above.
-Since the obtained feature $F_c$ from context token has a global overview on all patches throughout transformer layers, we adopt it to provide information on which channels are important for predicting density map.
+Since the obtained feature $F_c$ from context token has a global overview throughout transformer layers, we adopt it to provide information on which channels are important for predicting density map.
 The comparison between SE and TAM is shown in Fig.~\ref{fig:se-tam}, where the $\rm sigmoid$ is omitted for simplicity.
-The superiority of the proposed TAM over SE~\cite{hu2018squeeze} and CBAM~\cite{woo2018cbam} is validated by experiments (\S\ref{exp:ablation_study}).\\
+The superiority of the proposed TAM over SE~\cite{hu2018squeeze} and CBAM~\cite{woo2018cbam} is validated in \Sa{}\ref{exp:ablation_study}.

+\myPara{Token-adaptive Recalibration.} To capture channel-wise interactions, $F_c$ is projected by an MLP with $\rm ReLU$ activation, learning a weight vector $F_c^{'}$ which is used to re-weight the feature across the channels. $F_c^{'}$ is obtained by